Home

 Q: Regarding The MAME marquee, did you just print a couple of transparencies on an ink jet printer and put them behind a clear sheet of plexiglas?

 A: You guessed it, I printed the logo onto transparencies (3 sheets) and placed it between two sheets of Plexiglas.
 The top and bottom plastic edges are the typical 4' clear plastic corner wall guard you can get at the hardware store cut in half ($1.99).
-I placed a flourescent light behind it ($12.00).
+I placed a fluorescent light behind it ($12.00).

 Q: How do you switch between games?